-The Scottish Bard, he often claimed himself, the patriotic artist of Romantic Epoch — What if Robert Burns were smoking cannabis, rather than drinking?
-Heh!
-What if his famous poem praising Scotch Whiskey were about the green fairy Mary Jane, the HERB?
+The Scottish Bard, he claimed himself, and the patriotic artist of Romantic Epoch — What if Robert Burns were smoking cannabis, rather than drinking?
+What if his famous poem praising Scotch Whisky were about the green Marijane, the HERB?

-That got the editors here at Angrybud.com thinking about how to “copy” the old English ballad “John Barleycorn”, once collected by Robert Burns in 1782, where the imaginary suffering of a personified barley crop was used to describe the process of the grain being cultivated and harvested, “tortured” in the mill, and… in the end of the hard way becoming the world’s best alcoholic drink, that brings joy to so many of our taste buds.
-That’s Whiskey!
-Mmm!
-Yummi!
+That got the editorial thinking about how to “mimic” the old English ballad “John Barleycorn”, collected by Robert Burns in 1782, where the imaginary suffering of a personified barley crop was used to describe the process of the grain being cultivated and harvested, “tortured” in the mill, and… in the end of the hard way becoming the world’s best alcoholic drink, that brings joy to so many of our dudes.
+Whisky is Yum!

-So we reached out to a poet to breath some new life into the more than 230-years-old masterpiece of Robert Burns, instead illustrating the life cycle of the cannabis seed which is surviving the modern growing technology to become one day a WEED we all love.
-And of course it’s a she, the Mary Jane, the female cannabis plant.
-Well now, sit back, relax and take a look at the entertaining work-of-art, herein:
+We reached out to a poet to breath a new life into the 230-years-old masterpiece of Robert Burns, instead of barley, he illustrated the humble life of a cannabis seed which is the starting point of home growing technics making way from seed to WEEEED we all love.
+Of course it’s a she, the Marijane female cannabis plant.

 Cannabis Poem “Mary Jane”

 by Brendon J. O’Brien, (c) for Angrybud.com

 When Mary Jane had come of age,

 They plotted then to break her down